 4. Control Your Emotions

 Road rage and emotional driving are the cause of thousands of deadly car accidents every year.
 A 2024 report from Forbes Advisor ranked Arizona as having the highest rate of aggressive driving in the US.
-Additionally, the Utah State government was forced to respond to increases in road rage incidents with harsher laws against aggressive driving.
 Road rage is never acceptable and can lead to hefty felony charges of aggravated assault or disorderly conduct with a weapon.
 Although it may temporarily feel good to let another driver have it, the consequences of your actions may not be worth the emotional release.
 Plus, anger isn’t the only emotion that can impact your ability to drive.
 If you are stressed out, driving might be too much for you to handle until you calm down.
 If you are crying, pull over immediately.
 Tears can obstruct your ability to see the road and think clearly.
-It’s important to check your emotions the second you enter the driver’s seat.

 5. Eliminate Distractions